 The Dusty Cocoons of Star and Planet Formation

-Webb's amazing imaging and spectroscopy capabilities will allow us to study stars as they are forming in their dusty cocoons.
-Additionally, it will be able to image disks of heated material around these young stars, which can indicate the beginnings of planetary systems, and study organic molecules that are important for life to develop.
+Webb's amazing imaging and spectroscopy capabilities is allowing us to study stars as they are forming in their dusty cocoons.
+Additionally, it is able to image disks of heated material around these young stars, which can indicate the beginnings of planetary systems, and study organic molecules that are important for life to develop.

-Webb will address several key questions to help us unravel the story of the star and planet formation:
+Webb is addressing several key questions to help us unravel the story of the star and planet formation: